 Alternatively, you can set up shop on the west coast of the Algarve which is bustling with wildlife and sandy beaches.
 Better still, the area is protected, so the mountains will set the backdrop to your water pursuits.
 The water conditions are just as great here due to the big waves from the Atlantic Ocean.

 Good to know: If you’re going to the Algarve for some sun in general and surfing is just one of the many things you have planned, then we would recommend planning your trip between May and October.
-Whereas independent surfers should avoid the summer months, and it should be said that the winter in the Algarve is still quite mild and almost feels like spring.
+Independent surfers should avoid the summer months, and it should be said that the winter in the Algarve is still quite mild and almost feels like spring.

 The first surfers touched Madeira in the 1970s and unveiled the archipelago’s potential to the world.
 And yet surf tourism is a relatively recent Cinderella story.
 The best spots are located on the southwest coast of the island.
 Jardim do Mar is one of them.
 Arguably the probably the most famous spot in Madeira, but only intermediate and advanced surfers will tame it.